slbailey/Retrovue/docs/domain/PlayoutPipeline.md

 A Producer is a module responsible for generating a base playout plan.
 Producers generate the "what to air" plan, not how to render it (no ffmpeg launch).

+### Asset vs Segment Distinction

+**Critical Distinction:** Playout cares about segments derived from scheduled assets:

+- **Asset** = what we air conceptually ("Transformers S01E03")
+- **Segment** = the actual chunk+offset+overlays we're feeding ffmpeg right now

+**Flow:**

+1. **PlaylogEvent** references one asset
+2. **Playout pipeline** turns that into one or more segments fed to ffmpeg, maybe with overlays
+3. **Segment** contains the actual media file path, timing offsets, and any overlays or filters

+This distinction protects against reintroducing "broadcast asset" as a separate entity - assets are the conceptual content, segments are the technical playout instructions.

 Examples:

 - Linear content Producer (scheduled shows + ad breaks)